Plan and design workplaces safely

 The quality of lighting in the workplace affects performance and well-being.
 Inadequate lighting can cause eye strain, resulting in burning eyes, flickering or headaches.
 Office rooms should be sufficiently supplied with daylight through appropriate windows.
 Where this is not possible – for example in hall offices – a sufficient level of lighting must be provided by artificial light.
 The minimum value of illuminance is 500 lux.
 This strength does not apply to the entire room, but only to the area of the workplace.
 In the remaining area, a minimum illuminance value of 300 lux is required.

 Employees perceive a room climate as comfortable if the temperature and humidity are within certain tolerance values and the air is regularly exchanged by fresh air supply.
 Ideally, office rooms are regularly ventilated with fresh air through open windows.
-Where this is not possible, ventilation and air-conditioning systems must be used that are regularly cleaned, maintained and repaired in order to exclude health hazards.
+Where this is not possible, ventilation systems must be used that are regularly cleaned, maintained and repaired to prevent health hazards.
 In case of deviations, well-being, concentration and performance can be disturbed.
 The air temperature in office rooms must be at least 20 °C. Air temperatures up to 22 °C are recommended.
 The limit of 26 °C should not be exceeded.
 If the outside air temperature is above 26 °C and suitable sun protection measures are used, the air temperature in the work room may be higher.
 If the air temperature exceeds 30 °C, additional appropriate measures must be taken.
 If the air temperature in the room exceeds 35 °C, the room is not suitable as a work room for the time the temperature is exceeded without special measures.